I am often asked by people new to piggies: “How many Guinea Pigs should I get?“. The answer is slightly more complicated than you may imagine.

 - You shouldn’t keep boars and sows together unless at least one is neutered.
-Otherwise they WILL produce babies, lots and lots of babies and their are already lots of babies (and adults) needing homes.
+Otherwise they WILL produce babies, lots and lots of babies (and there are already lots of babies (and adults) needing homes).

-- Boars are slightly more likely to fall out and fight with each other than sows, especially in times of hormonal fluctuations like adolescence or if there are sows kept nearby.
+- Boars are slightly more likely than sows to fall out and fight with each other, especially in times of hormonal fluctuations like adolescence or if there are sows kept nearby.

-- Sows also sometimes fall out and fight but this is considerably more unusual.
+- Sows do sometimes fall out and fight but this is considerably more unusual.
 But not unheard of.

 How many sow Guinea pigs should I get?

 - Two sows will usually live together quite peacefully without too much trouble.

 - Two sisters from the same litter are perfect as they have known each other all their lives.
 Similarly a mum and daughter is usually a good pairing.
 Two unrelated sows will also usually make a good pairing as long as Introduction Rules are followed (see below).

 - A trio (3) is very much doable too but having a quad (4) seems to work out best and prevents nobody feeling left out of snuggly couple cuddles.

 How many boar Guinea pigs should I get?

 - Despite having a reputation for fighting; boar Guinea pigs do usually appreciate and benefit from company.